dhconnelly/dhcdev/pages/index.md

 # Daniel Connelly

 Staff Engineer at Airbnb in Paris.
+Generalist programmer, code should not be clever.
 Previously Teads, Butterfly Network, Google, and MIT Lincoln Laboratory.
+Lived in Atlanta, Charlotte, Boston, Munich 🇩🇪, New York, Raleigh, Paris 🇫🇷.
 You can find me on [GitHub](https://github.com/dhconnelly/), [LinkedIn](https://www.linkedin.com/in/dhconnelly/), or send me an [email](mailto:dhconnelly@gmail.com).

 ## Projects